Is Sparkling Water Good Or Bad For You?

 But is sparkling water bad for your GI tract?
-It does cause burping, bloating and some gas.
+It does cause burping, bloating, and some gas.
 So those with irritable bowel syndrome should limit the number of carbonated drinks.

-It also isn’t the best for those with acid reflux or with gastroesophageal reflux disease since it can promote heartburn.
+It also isn’t the best for those with acid reflux or gastroesophageal reflux disease since it can promote heartburn.

 But What About The Bones

 There is this notion that drinking sparkling bad is bad for your bones.
 But that is just a myth.

 The concern is that drinking too much soda water could weaken the bones and increase the risk of osteoporosis because of the same risk when oncoming soda.

 However, the link between soda and poor bone health is most likely related to people drinking less milk.
 Those who continue to consume dairy or take calcium and vitamin D supplements are not at risk.

 This means drinking sparkling water does not affect bone health.

 Is Soda Water Just As “Good” As Regular Water?

 Does it count to drink sparkling water when trying to stay hydrated?